 The Firehawks Lacrosse Club was started in 2005 by Doug Appleton, who wanted to build a very special club that taught the love of the game and gave back to the sport.
-Several other passionate lacrosse playing dads joined Doug, including Hillary Hoskinson, Ed Hattler, Jim White and Mark diTargiani.
+Several other passionate lacrosse playing dads joined Doug, including Hilleary Hoskinson, Ed Hattler, Jim White and Mark diTargiani.
 That first year there were 40 players on two teams - the “pups” and the “juniors”.
 Mark diTargiani was the very first coach of the Juniors, and Doug, Ed Hattler and Hilleary Hoskinson coached the Pups.
-Those first players have just now graduated from college, and included players such as Charlie Ford (LSM, Georgetown ’17, First Team All Big East, team captain), Willy Osborne (Attack, Dartmouth ‘17, All Ivy, team captain), Andrew Eifert (attack, Univ.
-Dayton ‘17, national championship D2 MCLA), and Matt McGloin (attack, Mount St. Mary’s ‘17).
-The Pups included Sean Mayle (LSM, Denver ‘18, First Team All Big East, NCAA D1 national champions 2015), Frankie Hattler (attack, Tufts ’18, NCAA D3 national champions 2015) and Duncan Hoskinson (middie, Colgate ’19).
+Those first players have just now graduated from college, and included players such as Charlie Ford (LSM, Georgetown ’17, First Team All Big East, team captain), Willy Osborne (Attack, Dartmouth ‘17, All Ivy, team captain), Andrew Eifert (Attack, Univ.
+Dayton ‘17, national championship D2 MCLA), and Matt McGloin (Attack, Mount St. Mary’s ‘17).
+The Pups included Sean Mayle (LSM, Denver ‘18, First Team All Big East, NCAA D1 national champions 2015), Frankie Hattler (Attack, Tufts ’18, NCAA D3 national champions 2015) and Duncan Hoskinson (Middie, Colgate ’19).

 In the second year, the club grew from 40 to 125 players.
 In the third year, we added a girls team and grew to 250 players.
-By the 4th year we had a over 300 players and wait list of 100.
+By the 4th year we had over 300 players and a wait list of 100.
 At that point we decided to help start another club in the area to help meet the growing demand.
 A Firehawk parent agreed to start the Menlo-Atherton Grizzlies with the support of the Firehawks.
-The Grizzlie club has since grown to over 250 players.
+The Grizzlies club has since grown to over 250 players.
 By 2017, the Firehawks had grown to 400 players on 22 teams and 60 coaches.
-In total, between the Firehawks and the Grizzlies, there are nearly 750 youth lacrosse players in Menlo Park - San Carlos area.
+In total, between the Firehawks and the Grizzlies, there are nearly 750 youth lacrosse players in the Menlo Park - San Carlos area.